 What Is Driving Demand in 2025?

-- Upgrades to meet electricity infrastructure Australia standards
+- Upgrade requirements to meet new electricity infrastructure Australia standards

 Entry Paths and Training for New Electricians